deadlyengineer/react-css-in-js/README.md

 ## Re-styling

-Any component that accepts a class name can be re-styled.
-So, to make your pre-styled component support _re-styling_, give it a `className` property, and pass the property value to the `<Styled>` component (**not** to a Styled component child).
+Any component that accepts a class name can be styled.
+So, to make your pre-styled component support _re-styling_, give it a `className` property, and pass the property value to the `Styled` component (**not** to a `Styled` component child).

 <details>

-<summary><em>Why should I pass the <code>className</code> to the Styled component?</em></summary>
+<summary style="cursor: pointer;"><em>Why should I pass the <code>className</code> to the <code>Styled</code> component?</em></summary>

-<small>The inner Styled component will give higher precedence to a dynamic class injected by an outer Styled component, which allows outer styles to override inner styles.
-The injected class should also not be stringified or concatenated with other classes, because that would remove the Styled metadata from the class.
-If the injected class is just a plain string, it will be added to all Styled child components as-is.</small>
+<small style="display: block; margin-left: 1.5em">The inner `Styled` component will give higher precedence to a dynamic class injected by an outer `Styled` component, which allows outer styles to override inner styles.
+The injected class should also not be stringified or concatenated with other classes, because that would remove the style metadata from the class.
+If the injected class is just a plain string, it will be added to all styled child components as-is.</small>

 </details>&nbsp;